 “Where did you come from?”
 I ask, chuckling.
 He steps out from his hiding place and shows me.
 There is a crack between the waiting area and the dining area and he had positioned his chair there so he could attend to both environments.
 I’m instantly fascinated by his ability to be in two rooms at once.
 “Did you position yourself there by choice or were you told to do so?”
 I ask.
 My wife repeats the question to him in Serbian unsure of his level of English.
 “Razumeo sam” the man states, which means “I understood” in English.
 He informs me that moving to the location between the two rooms was his idea and then signals us to follow him.

 We sit underneath a large, impeccably clean white umbrella in stylish back-supported wooden chairs.
-From my chair, I can see how the fortress follows the river as it snakes around the bend headed towards the Great War Island, a natural preserve and bird sanctuary at the confluence of the Sava and Danube Rivers.
+From my chair, I can see the Kalemegdan Park and how the fortress follows the river as it snakes around the bend headed towards the Great War Island, a natural preserve and bird sanctuary at the confluence of the Sava and Danube Rivers.
 “What a place” I tell my wife, who excitedly nods in agreement.

 Our waiter, Stefan, approaches the table, looks down at my cowboy boots and then says to me in very fluent English, “Do you know you look like the Rock?
 I was about to ask for your autograph, but then I realized you weren’t him.”
 I smile and remind him that the Rock is 6’ 5” tall, and I’m only 5’11”.
 “I have heard that before, and thank you…I’ll take it as a compliment” I tell him.
 “Serbian people love the Rock” Stefan says.
 We all laugh, then he departs and the sun hides behind the clouds as the moon prepares for its debut.
 A delicious meal consisting of homemade spicy sausage and beans topped with kajmak (a creamy white topping) is consumed and music reverberates from loud speakers from a place nearby, distance unknown.
 Stefan informs us that the restaurant also has a nightclub on the rooftop and that tonight is hip hop night.
 “You’re kidding?”
 I respond.
 I ask my wife if she wants to check it out.
 “Pa moramo bre” she says playfully (English translation: “well we must”).
 My wife tells me how much she enjoyed the meal, the nice combination of flavors and exceptional portion size.